elmtree-askmo/cloudcannon-app/content/learn/others/how-is-heritability-measured-and-why-is-it-important-for-understanding-behavioral-traits.md

 url: /learn/others/questions/how-is-heritability-measured-and-why-is-it-important-for-understanding-behavioral-traits
 score: -1.0
 related_article1:
-    id: 167683
+    id: 167666
-    title: What methodologies are used in comparative studies of animal behavior, and why are they important?
+    title: >-
+        Provide an example of how proximate and ultimate causes are interconnected in animal behavior.
     subject: Others
-    url: /learn/others/questions/what-methodologies-are-used-in-comparative-studies-of-animal-behavior-and-why-are-they-important
+    url: /learn/others/questions/provide-an-example-of-how-proximate-and-ultimate-causes-are-interconnected-in-animal-behavior
 related_article2:
-    id: 167675
+    id: 167665
-    title: What is the difference between homology and homoplasy, and how are they used in evolutionary analysis?
+    title: >-
+        How do Tinbergen’s ultimate questions differ from proximate questions in the study of animal behavior?
     subject: Others
-    url: /learn/others/questions/what-is-the-difference-between-homology-and-homoplasy-and-how-are-they-used-in-evolutionary-analysis
+    url: /learn/others/questions/how-do-tinbergens-ultimate-questions-differ-from-proximate-questions-in-the-study-of-animal-behavior
 related_article3:
-    id: 167681
+    id: 167666
-    title: How does vasopressin influence parental behaviors, particularly in voles?
+    title: >-
+        Provide an example of how proximate and ultimate causes are interconnected in animal behavior.
     subject: Others
-    url: /learn/others/questions/how-does-vasopressin-influence-parental-behaviors-particularly-in-voles
+    url: /learn/others/questions/provide-an-example-of-how-proximate-and-ultimate-causes-are-interconnected-in-animal-behavior
 related_article4:
-    id: 167679
+    id: 167675
-    title: How do environmental cues influence seasonal breeding behaviors in animals?
+    title: >-
+        What is the difference between homology and homoplasy, and how are they used in evolutionary analysis?
     subject: Others
-    url: /learn/others/questions/how-do-environmental-cues-influence-seasonal-breeding-behaviors-in-animals
+    url: /learn/others/questions/what-is-the-difference-between-homology-and-homoplasy-and-how-are-they-used-in-evolutionary-analysis
 related_article5:
-    id: 167683
+    id: 167675
-    title: What methodologies are used in comparative studies of animal behavior, and why are they important?
+    title: >-
+        What is the difference between homology and homoplasy, and how are they used in evolutionary analysis?
     subject: Others
-    url: /learn/others/questions/what-methodologies-are-used-in-comparative-studies-of-animal-behavior-and-why-are-they-important
+    url: /learn/others/questions/what-is-the-difference-between-homology-and-homoplasy-and-how-are-they-used-in-evolutionary-analysis
 ---

 &nbsp;